puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 ```

 Normally you would include the class or classes you want to include on this
-node inside this node definition.
-A class is a block of Puppet code that
+node inside this node definition (hence the term "classification").
+A class is
-defines a related group of resources.
-We'll cover the details of classes, in
+a block of Puppet code that defines a related group of resources.
+We'll cover
-the next quest, but for now, we'll take a little short cut and write a resource
+the details of classes in the next quest, but for now, we'll take a little
-declaration directly into your `site.pp` manifest.
-In this case, we'll use a
+short cut and write a resource declaration directly into your `site.pp`
-resource type called `notify` that will display a message in the output of the
+manifest.
+In this case, we'll use a resource type called `notify` that will
-Puppet run without making any changes to the system.
+display a message in the output of the Puppet run without making any changes to
+the system.

 Go ahead and add the following `notify` resource to your node definition.
 (You
 may notice that this resource declaration doesn't include any parameters.
 This